 When creating the Empathy Map, we discovered a lot of pain points and dissatisfaction in regards to our heroes’ experiences when they used other common banking services.
 The main issues included difficulty understanding the out-of-date designs of the service.
 To improve this, we had to gain a better understanding of our customers, their expectations and needs.

-3. Create a map of your journey
+Step 3.
+Create a map of banking app user journey

 Our goal was to learn about the essence of what exactly the users were expecting from the banking app, what kind of feelings they would experience when they used it, and their main usage paths, along with business objectives, KPI's and an action plan.
 Being able to see the whole picture helped us to create a detailed step-by-step product experience that would satisfy the needs of both the users and the business in the best possible way.